ARM-software/psa-api/doc/fwu/appendix/sra.rst

 .. figure:: /figure/sra/dm-untrusted-staging.*
    :name: fig-dm-untrusted-staging

-   Operational dataflow diagram for `DM.UNTRUSTED_STAGING`
+   Operational dataflow diagram for firmware update in an *untrusted staging* deployment

-   The individual dataflows are described in :numref:`tab-dm-dataflow`.

 The *second* image in the firmware store is accessible to untrusted software.
 The Root of Trust protects the *active* image from modification by untrusted software.
 In this deployment model, there is no benefit from implementing the update service within the Root of Trust: